Reel48/Forms/TAILWIND_USAGE.md

 Tailwind CSS has been integrated with the Reel48 brand color palette.
 This document provides guidelines on when and how to use Tailwind utilities alongside our existing CSS variable system.

+## Color System Overview

+We use **two color systems** working together:

+1. **Brand Colors** - For primary elements, navigation, and brand consistency
+2. **Tailwind Default Colors** - For tags, buttons, UI elements, and variety

 ## Brand Colors in Tailwind

-Our four brand colors are available as Tailwind utilities:
+Our four brand colors are available as Tailwind utilities (use for primary/brand elements):

 - **Tidewave Blue** (Primary): `bg-tidewave`, `text-tidewave`, `border-tidewave`
 - **Verdant Pulse** (Success): `bg-verdant`, `text-verdant`, `border-verdant`